ericzhao28/ericzhao28.github.io/_pages/about.md

   - /about.html
 ---

 I am a computer science PhD student at the University of California, Berkeley.
-I am affiliated with the [Berkeley Artificial Intelligence Research](https://bair.berkeley.edu/) lab, where I am coadvised by Nika Haghtalab and Michael Jordan.
+I am a member of the [Berkeley Artificial Intelligence Research](https://bair.berkeley.edu/) lab, where I am coadvised by Nika Haghtalab and Michael Jordan.

 My research broadly aims to develop more robust and reliable machine learning systems.
 I am particularly interested in: